openqasm/openqasm/source/language/openpulse.rst

 Waveforms are scheduled using the ``play`` instruction.
 These instructions may only appear inside a ``defcal`` block and have three required parameters:

-- the channel on which to play the pulse
+- The channel on which to play the pulse.
-- a value of type ``waveform`` representing the waveform envelope
+- A value of type ``waveform`` representing the waveform envelope.
-- the frame to use for the pulse
+- The frame to use for the pulse.

 .. code-block:: javascript